lcurrier/lcurrier.github.io/cv/index.md

   *President (2015 -- 2017), Vice President (2014 -- 2015)*,     *September 2013 -- June 2017*

--   Directed club research activities by securing funding, organizing student presentations, and working with staff for club's six research cohorts.
-60-70 active members.
+-  Directed club research activities by securing funding, organizing student presentations, and working with staff for club’s six research cohorts.
+Increased membership from 5 to 50-60 active members

--   Developed and led classes that taught econometrics and programing to undergraduate students

--   Organized quarterly dinner lectures that brought together renowned economic professors and undergraduate students to discuss experiences and new research
+-  Started a series of ten student-led workshops per year focused on important skills like coding and econometrics and served as workshop lecturer

   **Labor Economics Reading Group**     **Chicago, IL**

   *Cohort Leader*,     *September 2015 -- June 2017*

--   Helped group of 12 first and second year undergraduate students become familiar with the economic literature on labor topics such as the minimum wage and the gender wage gap

--   Taught undergraduate students with no previous coding experience how to use R and replicate economic papers, including Professors' Card and Kruger's paper on minimum wage
+-  Taught a group of 12 first and second-year undergraduate students with no previous coding experience how to use R and replicate economic papers, including Professors Card and Kruger's paper on minimum wage

+-  Guided students through all stages of writing independent research papers on topics like minimum wage and the gender wage gap.
+Students published their final papers in undergraduate journals

 ## Skills